voltrue2/gracenode/modules/lib/README.md

 ####cloneObj
 <pre>
-Mixed cloneObj(Object obj, Array propNames)
+Mixed cloneObj(Object obj, Array propNames, [Boolean noClassClone])
 </pre>
 Returns a clone of given object.
 In javascript, objects are passed around as references.
 Use this in order to avoid mutating the original objects.